Music & Audio

 A completely automatic mastering / post-processing tool that could almost

 put sound engineers out of business.
-Almost. ;)
+Well, almost.
+It's a beta version that only does 16-bit stereo. ;)

 What does it do?